SirLants/language_is_fun_repo/README.md

 Provided that all works, type: ssh-add ~/.ssh/id_rsa
 If this doesn't work you fucked something up.
 HMU.

+First:
+Open up Git Bash, or on Mac open Terminal.
+Navigate to whatever directory you want to clone the repository into.
+When you are in said directory, copy and paste this command: git clone git@github.com:SirLants/language_is_fun_repo.git You should see a bunch of shit happen and you should now be able to type "ls" and see our repo.
+If your ssh isn't setup properly this may have issues.
+Open the repo directory.
+You did it.
+If any of this didn't work HMU homie.

 Second:
 You can now see our repository just like any normal directory, this particular directory is just tracked by Git.